teymurgahramanov/onewaymail/README.md

 # OneWayMail
-Postfix server configured only to send mails.
-Suitable for 'no-reply' type accounts.
+Postfix server with client authentication configured only to send mails.
+Suitable for 'no-reply' type mails.

 ## Features
 - Easy usage